sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 A'_{(n,m)} = \text{Re}[q^{'}_nk^{'*}_m] = \text{Re}[q_nk^*_me^{i(n−m)θ}] \;\;\;\;\;\;\;\;\;\;\;\;  \scriptstyle \text{where Re[z] is the real part of z}
 $$

 Hence the $$e^{i(n−m)θ}$$ in this formulation of attention is responsible injecting relative position of the tokens which are $$(n-m)$$ distance apart from each other.
-The formal derivation that it is a solution to equation formulated is detailed in (RoFormer [2021] <d-cite key="su2021roformer"></d-cite>).
+The formal derivation that it is a solution to equation formulated is detailed in RoFormer (Su et al. [2021] <d-cite key="su2021roformer"></d-cite>).
 Intuitively, we're rotating 2D query and key vectors in the embedding space based on their sequence position.
 For example, the vector corresponding to first token is rotated by θ, the second by 2θ, and so on.
 The approach of rotating according to the position provides several benefits as discussed below -

 {% include figure.html path="assets/img/2025-05-07-positional-embedding/RotaryPE1.png" class="img-fluid" %}
 <div class="caption">